 You may not know this but many realtors bear much of the burden of expenses related to getting your home marketed and sold.
 A list of expenses can include

-- membership access to the MLS (also not cheap)
+- membership access to the MLS (this is not cheap)

 - targeted social media campaigns